Josemarialanda/balance-payouts/README.md

 # FIXME? (possible bug?)

-* Is balance supposed to grow to crazy big numbers with the supplied rate.csv?
+* The user balance grows to a very large number with supplied rate.csv?
 Calculations look correct.

 # How to run/build